gordonmurray/gordonmurray.github.io/_posts/2024-01-13-sending-kafka-topic-events-to-http-endpoints.md

 Schema changes are recorded in another topic called schema-changes.mydatabase so another HTTP sink could be used to monitor that topic if you wanted to watch for schema changes.

 Overall a quick and successful test, Ill be able to use this connector in future to send content form topics off to API endpoints, handy for keeping systems in sync.

+The files I used for this are available here in Github: [https://github.com/gordonmurray/debezium_warpstream_http_sink](https://github.com/gordonmurray/debezium_warpstream_http_sink)